 - Make Smart Alcohol Choices: We all like to have a drink or 3 over Christmas period, but unfortunately sugar and alcohol can play havoc with the digestive system.
 Go for organic wine and white spirits that are mixed with lime and soda (Click Here from some recipes).
 Also taking it slow will help to avoid binge drinking.

-- Get Creative With Food: Christmas time means an abundance of fresh and colorful produce available.
+- Get Creative With Food: Christmas time means an abundance of fresh and colourful produce available.
 Now I’m not saying that you shouldn’t allow yourself to indulge a little, it is Christmas after all, but when entertaining think of how you can take advantage of showcasing fresh, gorgeous produce – its pretty & delicious!
-You don’t need heavily processed food to delight your family (Click Here for some awesome recipes)
+You don’t need heavily processed food to delight your family.

-- Don’t Over Eat: Just because there’s amazing food in front of you doesn’t mean you have to eat it all.
-“Many people rationalize splurging during the holiday season by convincing themselves that it’s OK because it’s a special occasion,” says Jenny Giblin, a psychotherapist and nutrition coach in Hawaii and New York.
+- Don’t Eat Just For The Sake Of It: Just because there’s amazing food in front of you doesn’t mean you have to eat it all.
+“Many people rationalise splurging during the holiday season by convincing themselves that it’s OK because it’s a special occasion,” says Jenny Giblin, a psychotherapist and nutrition coach in Hawaii and New York.
 The common misconception of missing breakfast to save room for an enormous lunch is another major contributor to overeating.
 A fool proof plan would be to eat a light breakfast and medium sized lunch (refer to recipe link for ideas), this will reduce the risk of stomach discomfort and bloating, and it will help to regulate your ghrelin levels (hunger hormones) and blood sugar levels, which helps to regulate mood swings!

 - Keep Moving: Just because its Christmas doesn’t mean you should stop exercising, in fact it is even more crucial to help combat the high stress levels and the extra food!
 Go for walks together; play sports or any other activity that encourages you all to be out in the fresh air, this is also great opportunity spend time and catch up with friends and family.
 It is also easier if you get it done in the morning before the day gets away from you.